Cozumel waterfront esplanade with cloudy sky and palm tree

 Cozumel is a fantastic place to walk around and learn about the diversity of life along the coastlines and in the small city of San Miguel, while getting those steps in.
 You can find real guided hiking excursions through the Northern jungle and mangrove areas, or in other off-the-beaten-path locations, too.
 But of all of them, the prettiest walks in Cozumel are also the easiest, most accessible, and most relaxing.
 And they’re right under your nose.
 Here’s a guide to the three main walking routes along the waterfront walking paths (including distances, steps#, and approximate time durations).

-Cozumel in 2023 is still well-known as a very secure destination to walk around and explore – for solo female travelers, as well as all others.
+Despite an atypical spate of isolated incidents recently, Cozumel in 2024 is still well-known as a very secure destination to walk around and explore – for solo female travelers, as well as all others.

 Isolated physically, the island is very safe, especially when compared to other areas in Mexico that are pushing back on some elevated levels of crime.
 It is very safe to walk around in groups or alone.